 Neddy Artist Awards

 Cornish College of the Arts prepares its students to contribute to society as artists, citizens and innovators.
 The Neddy Artist Awards are a beacon of this mission.
-The Neddy Artist Awards are among the largest artist awards in the State of Washington, providing two annual gifts of $25,000, and six awards of $1,500, to artists living and working in the Puget Sound region.
+The Neddy Artist Awards are among the largest artist awards in the State of Washington, providing two annual gifts of $25,000, and six awards of $1,500, to visual artists based in the Puget Sound region.
 Any artist who is a U.S. citizen or permanent U.S. resident living and working in Island, Jefferson, King, Kitsap, Mason, Pierce, Skagit, San Juan, Snohomish, Thurston, or Whatcom counties in Washington state is welcome to apply.

 The 2018 Neddy call closed on July 22, 2018.

 The work of the 2018 Neddy Artist Award winners and finalists will be shown at the Cornish Playhouse Gallery from November 14 to December 16, 2018.

 An opening reception will be held Wednesday, November 14, 6:30 to 8:30 p.m. at the Cornish Playhouse Gallery, 201 Mercer Street.

 Located in the main lobby of the famed Cornish Playhouse at the Seattle Center, the Neddy Artists' Showcase is open to the public, noon to 5:00 p.m., on November 15-16, November 23-25, December 7, and December 14.